Apache is a widely-used web server for a variety of operating systems. For more information, visit http://httpd.apache.org/.

 The Apache plugin requires the

 mod_status plugin to be enabled in Apache.
+Many

 If instead you get a

-404 Not Found page,
+404 Not Found page, then

 mod_status is not enabled.

-(cd /etc/httpd/conf.d/ && curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/httpd/conf.d/status.conf)
+(cd /etc/httpd/conf.d/ && sudo curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/httpd/conf.d/status.conf)

-to your main Apache configuration file, normally located at either
+Append the contents of status.conf to your main Apache configuration file, normally located at either

 /etc/apache2/apache2.confon your VM instance.

-- Other Linux distributions:
+Other Linux distributions:

-sudo service httpd restart
+sudo service httpd reload

 Enabling the Apache monitoring plugin

-(cd /opt/stackdriver/collectd/etc/collectd.d/ && curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/collectd.d/apache.conf)
+(cd /opt/stackdriver/collectd/etc/collectd.d/ && sudo curl -O https://raw.githubusercontent.com/Stackdriver/stackdriver-agent-service-configs/master/etc/collectd.d/apache.conf)

 sudo service stackdriver-agent restart